Chriscbr/blog/_posts/2025-04-05-on-bongard-problems.md

 </center>

 I'll leave the solution to this problem at the end of this post.
-(Hint: the rule is a geometric property.)
+(Hint: the rule is a geometric property that most students are taught around high school.)

 I learned about Bongard problems by way of [Gödel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), which traces them back to Mikhail Bongard's book _Pattern Recognition_ (1970).